hellenike/textbook/docs/practice/module1/portfolio/reading/index.md

 ### Module 1 reading: Lysias 1.7-1.8 (simplified)

-> Each verbal unit is placed on a separate line.
+> Each verbal expression is placed on a separate line.
 The verbal expression
 > and any connecting words are **highlighted like this**.